elgrove/zumm/notes.md

 Public and open

 POST /login
-Payload of a user id? or just GET token?
 Returns an auth token to use to auth against the other endpoints Public and openee

 GET /discover
-List all other users
+- [x] List all other users
-Sorted by other user's distance from the user
+- [x] Sorted by other user's distance from the user
-Add distance from the user to the returned payload Authenticate with token
+- [x] Add distance from the user to the returned payload
-EXTEND: Exclude users already swiped on
+- [x] Authenticate with token
-EXTEND: Add a filter on age and gender
+- [x] EXTEND: Add a filter on age and gender
+- [ ] EXTEND: Exclude users already swiped on
-BONUS: attractiveness model
+- [ ] BONUS: attractiveness model

 POST /swipe
 Payload of their user id and yes/no verdict